 The field of topological insulators, first discovered in the context of the quantum Hall effect~\cite{Thouless82}, has found many applications to classical wave systems, whether it is in photonics~\cite{Ozawa19}, mechanics~\cite{Huber16}, or acoustics~\cite{Zhang18,Ma19} among others.
 A key aspect of materials/structures with topological phases is that they host modes localized on their boundaries or on designed interfaces, with properties that are robust to continuous deformations or the addition of special types of disorder.

 For one-dimensional systems, the most famous example of non-trivial topology is given by the Su-Schrieffer-Heeger (SSH) model~\cite{Su79,Asboth16}.
 This is the simplest two-band model where a topological phase transition occurs at band inversion coming with gap closing.
-This discrete model belongs to the BDI class, and as a consequence, in its topological phase the system hosts localized modes on its edges.
+This discrete model belongs to the BDI class and as a consequence, in its topological phase, the system hosts localized modes on its edges.
 In particular, the chiral symmetry of the 1D SSH model guarantees that these edge modes have zero energy, a property that is maintained upon adding chiral disorder.

-The very appealing property of a localized mode with a locked, disorder-insensitive frequency has generated a lot of interest in reproducing the behavior of the SSH model using acoustic wave systems.
+The very appealing property of a localized mode with a locked disorder-insensitive frequency has generated a lot of interest in reproducing the behavior of the SSH model using acoustic wave systems.
 Most of the approaches to date are based on coupled resonator systems~\cite{yang2016acoustic,Li18,esmann2018topological,shen2020acoustic,yan2020acoustic,chen2020chiral}.
 There, to mimic the SSH model, the resonating acoustic cavities play the role of the atoms and the hoppings are realized by connecting tubes.
+The hopping strength is tunable by changing the cross-sectional areas of the tubes.
 The link with the SSH model is justified \emph{a posteriori} through a Tight Binding Approximation (TBA) with fitted coupling coefficients.
 Another approach is based on waveguide phononic crystals~\cite{Xiao15,Meng18,yin2018band,Zangeneh19,Zangeneh20} where the analysis of the band diagram owing to Zak phase enables the identifaction of topological properties of band gaps.
 In all these approaches, there is an analogy with the discrete SSH model.
-However, its two main ingredients, the energy and the couplings, are not obtained through explicit or simple expressions of the acoustic system.
+However, the two main ingredients of this model, the energy and the couplings, are not obtained through explicit or simple expressions of the acoustic system.

-Each atomic site is mimicked by an acoustic resonator, which carries resonant sound modes that are the counterparts of atomic orbitals.
-Hopping between acoustic resonators is realized by joining neighbouring resonators with small tubes.
-The hopping strength is tunable by adjusting the cross-sectional areas of the tubes.